 7 to 28 days after exchange, but sometimes on the same day

 On completion day, you’ll get the keys – congratulations!
-Your solicitor will transfer the funds to the seller, and apply to the Land Registry to transfer the title deeds of the property into your name.
+Your solicitor will transfer the Funds, also called ‘tracker funds’, are financial instruments that have been set up to match or ‘track’ the price of a market index.
+Investing in a fund lets you get exposure to different financial assets like shares and bonds, without having to buy them directly. to the seller, and apply to the Land Registry to transfer the title deeds of the property into your name.
 If stamp duty applies, you have 14 days to pay it via your solicitor.

 *Office for National Statistics (ONS), released 19 October 2022, ONS website, statistical bulletin, UK house price index: August 2022

 Moneybox Mortgages is provided by Moneybox Mortgages Ltd.